Data-Only-Greater/taxonopy/README.md

 ```

 At this point, we are presented with the fields in our schema to be completed
 for our new record.
-As the current field is required, some text must be
+As the current field is marked as required, some text must
-entered to move onto the next field.
+be entered to move onto the next field.
 Let's add a name:

 ```
 [?]
 Name [str] (required): BEKO Cosmopolis TAM8402B